Petrobras $6.8 bn surprise raises share-sale specter

 Petrobras has found as much as four times the amount of crude that it’s authorized to produce at the offshore license.
 The company is struggling to develop all the oil it has found in other sections of the pre-salt region and investors prefer to see the company increase output than make discoveries after output has been little changed for the past four years.

-The arrangement announced yesterday is the first time Petrobras is making “advanced payments” for an oil project, Foster said.
+The arrangement announced yesterday is the first time Petrobras is making “advanced payments” for an oil project'>project, Foster said.
 The company won’t seek partners for the new area, and high well productivity will reduce the amount of platforms needed to develop the area, Jose Formigli, the head of exploration and production, told reporters.

 Petrobras is investing about $100 million a day to expand its capacity to produce and refine crude, contributing to the biggest cash flow deficit of any oil company, according to data compiled by Bloomberg.